puple-banananana/Hebrew-English-language-switcher/README.md

 # Hebrew-English-language-switcher
-While this repo starts with this script, there will hopefully be others!
+While this repo starts with only this script, there will hopefully be others!

 ![alt text](screen-rec.gif)